 Every day, in Florida and across the country, accidents and unforeseen events injure people.
 Injuries can stem from vehicle accidents while someone is walking, biking, or driving a car, motorcycle, or truck.
 Injuries can occur while they’re navigating a boat in Florida’s rivers or the ocean.
 Injuries can occur from an exploding product, such as an e-cigarette or a defective toy.
-People slip and fall in a convenience store or hotel, or suffer a bite from a neighbor’s dog.
+People slip and fall in a convenience store or hotel.
 Nursing home residents can be harmed by lack of care, such as not making sure they’ve taken their medications, or inappropriate care, such as a misdiagnosis of symptoms.
 When this occurs it’s important to contact an experienced Florida personal injury attorney.

 Personal Injury Law and Negligence

 All of these injuries are potentially covered by a type of law called personal injury law.
 Personal injury law covers injuries and illnesses caused by another party’s negligence.
 People, companies, governments, and other organizations owe what the law calls a duty of care to members of the public.

 This principle can be illustrated by looking at a vehicle accident.
 All vehicle drivers, by virtue of getting a license and operating a vehicle, owe a duty of care to members of the public, whether they are other drivers, passengers, or pedestrians.
 The duty of care encompasses driving safety, obeying traffic laws, being prudent and calm in their judgments about when, where, and how to drive, and maintaining and inspecting their vehicles to make sure the vehicles are safe.